danpovey/lilcom/README.md

 ```
 python3 setup.py install
 ```
+(you may need to add the `--user` flag if you don't have system privileges).

-and then for test, cd to `test` and run:
+To test it, you can then cd to `test` and run:

 ```
 python3 test_interface.py